 June 2018 Reflections

 June was another monumental month for the books, or my blog rather.
-June is always filled with fun stories and has always been a month of growth for me; being my birthday month, Pride month, and the official start to summer.
+This specific month is always filled with fun stories and has always been one of growth for me; being it my birthday month, Pride month, and the official start to summer.

 My birthday weekend started the month off strong.
 On Friday the 1st, I did a Pride-themed photoshoot for my friend Jeff’s Instagram account, @TheTravelinBum, about my coming out story, (I’ve previously shot with him in NYC as the first trans-woman featured on his page) and the response was heartwarming; which was a great indicator that June would be a month filled with love, pride, and positive people.
 On Saturday the 2nd, I had brunch at my favorite spot, Toast, and celebrated at night with both close and new friends at my favorite bar in LA, Davey Wayne’s.